badsyntax/server-tools/zfs-lxc-setup/README.md

 # ZFS and LXC setup

-(You should be root when exeucting any of the command below.)
+(You should be root when exeucting any of the commands below.)

 ## Prep